-- Grade 10 English Language Arts or a concordant score - Algebra I end-of-course (EOC); the results constitute 30 percent of the final course grade or a comparative score.
-Refer to Graduation Requirements for Florida's Statewide
+- Grade 10 English Language Arts (ELA) or a concordant score - Algebra 1 end of course (EOC) or a comparative score

-Assessments for concordant and comparative scores.
+Refer to Graduation Requirements for Florida's Statewide Assessments for concordant and comparative scores.

-Students must participate in the EOC assessments; the results constitute 30 percent of the final course grade.
-These assessments are in the following subjects:
+Students enrolled in the following courses must participate in the corresponding EOC assessment, which constitutes 30 percent of the final course grade\:

+- Algebra 1

+Geometry

-- Biology I U.S. History - Geometry
+- Biology 1 U.S. History

-Special note: Thirty percent not applicable if not enrolled in the course but passed the EOC.
++Special note: Thirty percent not applicable if not enrolled in the course but passed the EOC (credit acceleration program [CAP]).